pdxjohnny/leakbox-dump/README.md

 execution because you don't know where any of the gadgets you need to use are.

-When something running in ring 0 leaks addresses, which is what VirtualBox is doing, the attacker now knows where they gadgets they need are located and thus can execute whatever code they want at the highest level of privilege.
+When something running in ring 0 leaks addresses, which is what VirtualBox is doing, the attacker now knows where the gadgets they need are located and thus can execute whatever code they want at the highest level of privilege.

 We believed it was necessary to create a POC for this because by leaking